 Do you want to go visit Nuwara Eliya instead?

 Nuwara Eliya is another popular tourist destination in Sri Lanka.
 If you want to visit Nuwara Eliya instead of Ella, you don’t need to take any separate train.
 You can reach Nuwara Eliya with the same train to Ella.
 You need to get down at Nanu Oya station which is about 12 stations before Ella.
 From there, Nuwara Eliya is only 5 Kilometers and easily reachable with a taxi.
+Alternatively, you can book this Nuwara Eliya private day tour from Ella.

 Loved the Colombo to Ella Train Trip?
 Pin It!